-Schizophrenia is a severe mental disorder in which people interpret reality abnormally.
+Schizophrenia is a serious mental disorder in which people interpret reality abnormally.
 Schizophrenia may result in some combination of hallucinations, delusions, and extremely disordered thinking and behavior that impairs daily functioning, and can be disabling.

-Schizophrenia involves a range of problems with thinking (cognition), behavior or emotions.
+Schizophrenia involves a range of problems with thinking (cognition), behavior and emotions.
 Signs and symptoms may vary, but usually involve delusions, hallucinations or disorganized speech, and reflect an impaired ability to function.
 Symptoms may include:

 - Delusions.
 These are false beliefs that are not based in reality.
 For example, you think that you're being harmed or harassed; certain gestures or comments are directed at you; you have exceptional ability or fame; another person is in love with you; or a major catastrophe is about to occur.
 Delusions occur in most people with schizophrenia.